-- a) Tissues and / or cells stored in quarantine are stored separately from tissue and / or cells that have been released from quarantine. - c) There are procedures for cleaning and decontamination. - d) Staff are provided with appropriate protective clothing and equipment that minimise the risk of contamination of tissue and / or cells and the risk of infection to themselves.
+a) Tissues and / or cells stored in quarantine are stored separately from tissue and / or cells that have been released from quarantine.

+c) There are procedures for cleaning and decontamination.

 PFE3 There are appropriate facilities for the storage of tissues and / or cells, consumables and records.